topranks/rfc_reflow/README.md

 ```
 Look & Feel:
   Fonts:
-    - embed font family - using a serif, mono font, on my system Nimbus Mono worked well
+    - embed font family - use a mono font, on my system Nimbus Mono worked well
     - embed all fonts in document

   Text: